academe/SagePay-Integration/README.md

     // Here we have one or more errors.
     // We get multiple errors when the error code is 422, otherwise we get just the one error. if ($response->getStatusCode() == 422) {
-        // Put the errors or errors into a collection.
+        // Put the error or errors into a collection.
         $errors = ErrorCollection::fromData($response->json());

         // The error collection will be able to return errors organised by the field name.